mongodb/specifications/source/crud/crud.rst

     /**
      * The maximum number of documents to return.
      *
-     * this is combined with batchSize to create the OP_QUERY numberToReturn value.
+     * This is combined with batchSize to create the OP_QUERY numberToReturn value.
+     *
+     * The default is no limit.
      *
      * @see http://docs.mongodb.org/manual/reference/method/cursor.limit/
      */